Supporting decisions through data analysis and interpretation

 Work with the Experts, Become an Expert

-Students pursuing REM degrees develop skills in data analysis, program evaluation, educational research design and evaluation assessment through the courses offered by REM program faculty, by participating in research projects with faculty, and by conducting their own research projects.
-Graduates of the REM program find work as researchers, program evaluators, psychometricians, and data analysts in testing companies, research and evaluation companies, universities, school districts, state and federal agencies.
+Students pursuing REM degrees develop skills in data analysis, statistics and machine learning, psychometrics, program evaluation, educational research design and evaluation assessment through the courses offered by REM program faculty, by participating in research projects with faculty, and by conducting their own research projects.
+Graduates of the REM program find work as researchers, program evaluators, psychometricians, data scientists, and data analysts in testing companies, research and evaluation companies, universities, school districts, state and federal agencies.